swansonk14/SyntheMol/README.md

 ### Train model

 All three model types can be trained using [Chemprop](https://github.com/chemprop/chemprop), which is installed along with SyntheMol.
 All three model types can be trained on either regression or binary classification bioactivities.
 Full details are provided in the [Chemprop](https://github.com/chemprop/chemprop) README.
 Below is an example for training a Chemprop model on a binary classification task.

-TODO: enable random forest RDKit in chemprop

-TODO: enable regression models
+By default, training is done on a GPU (if available).

 Data file
 ```bash